October 23, 2018

 “How did it go?”
 My mom’s words came through the cell phone ear piece with equal parts excitement and apprehension.

 “I have learned things about church design that had never occurred to me before,” I answered flatly with a tinge of exhaustion.
 I had just attended my first service with a six-week old baby, and I would see things with new eyes from now on in every church I visited thereafter.

-You see, church design matters to me as a member and worshipper, but it also matters deeply to me as an ECF capital campaign consultant to churches around the country that are considering investing hundreds of thousands or even millions of dollars in renovations or new buildings.
+You see, church design matters to me as a member and worshipper, but it also matters deeply to me as a capital campaign consultant to churches around the country that are considering investing hundreds of thousands or even millions of dollars in renovations or new buildings.

 This was my first conversation—my first thoughts, really—about how we have or have not designed our worship spaces to be welcoming for young families.
 We talk a lot about accessibility for differently abled folks, but not once have I had a discussion about accessibility for young families.
 You know, those young families we all desperately want at church?
 Well, turns out, I’m learning from my own perspective as a brand-new parent, that they might be coming because you make them feel welcome and comfortable, or they might not be coming because it is difficult for them to feel at ease, welcome… like they belong there.
 It might be a hassle to go to your church!

 We often focus on programming and educational offerings focused on young families, thinking that that is the key to drawing them in.
 But, I will argue that it might be something much simpler: is there space for young families in your church?